-- Add the onion, potatoes, and the water, low sodium chicken broth, or clam juice.
-Add 2 teaspoons of salt (1 teaspoon if you used broth) and the freshly ground black pepper.
+Add the cubed potatoes and the water, low-sodium chicken broth, or clam juice.
+Add 1 teaspoon of salt and the freshly ground black pepper.

-- Cover and cook on high 3 to 4 hours or until vegetables are tender.
+Cover and cook on HIGH for 3 to 4 hours or until the vegetables are tender.

-- During the last hour of cooking, combine 1 cup of the milk or half-and-half with 4 tablespoons of cornstarch.
-Add the cornstarch mixture and the remaining milk or half-and-half to the slow cooker and stir to blend.
-At this point, taste and adjust the seasonings, adding more salt, if needed.
+Add the cornstarch mixture and the remaining 3 cups of milk or half-and-half to the slow cooker and stir to blend.
+Taste and adjust the seasonings, adding more salt, if needed.
 Let the dairy mixture heat up.

 - For extra crunch and texture add 1/2 cup of chopped celery to the skillet along with the onions.

 - Add a teaspoon of chopped fresh garlic when the onions and bacon are browned and cook for about 1 more minute.

-- For a richer chowder, use half-and-half instead of milk.
+- For a richer chowder, use only half-and-half instead of milk.

-- Fry a few extra strips of bacon, refrigerate while the chowder cooks, and crumble them when cold so you can use them as a garnish for the finished chowder.
+- Fry a few extra strips of bacon, refrigerate while the chowder cooks, and crumble them when cold so you can use them as a garnish to top the finished chowder.

-- Instead of chopped fresh parsley, use sliced green onion tops, shredded mild cheese, or chopped chives to garnish each serving.
+- Use sliced green onion tops, shredded mild cheese, or chopped chives to garnish each serving.